Employment Opportunities

 TRAVEL

-Travel throughout INHS seven-county service area will occur occasionally.
-A valid driver’s license is required.
+Travel around the service area, including out-of-county, will occur routinely.
+A valid driver’s license and access to transportation is required.

 INHS provides equal employment opportunities (EEO) to all employees and applicants for employment.